Salary After Tax

 How to Use This Site Well

-Start with gross annual pay and compare the monthly result, not only the annual result.
+Start with gross annual pay, but compare the monthly result as well.
 A $10,000 raise does not add $10,000 to take-home pay because the extra slice is taxed at the marginal rate, which can be very different from the effective rate shown on the full salary.

-If the number is close to a real job decision, open the country page or Data Sources and Method page before relying on it.
+If the number is close to a real job decision, open the country page or Data Sources and Method page before relying on it too heavily.
 Those pages explain which official thresholds are used and which payroll details the public model intentionally leaves out.

 Use this site for salary research, budgeting, relocation comparison, and offer screening.